 3. Work on improving your interpersonal strengths

 It is important to not let your interpersonal insecurities cause financial insecurities.
-Your long-term financial strength depends on you finding the interpersonal strength today and these would include working on how you communicate verbally and non-verbally, your assertiveness, how you listen, how you negotiate as well as as you approach problems and decision making.
+Your long-term financial strength depends on you finding the interpersonal strength today and these would include working on how you communicate verbally and non-verbally, your assertiveness, how you listen, how you negotiate as well as you approach problems and decision making.

 These 3 pieces of advice will guide you as you work on eliminating your financial insecurities and focus on your financial success.